ashlinrichardson/dem/README.md

 # dem
-quick and dirty dem visualization
+quick and dirty dem visualization, started with repo "multiPick" which is Nigel's ZPR interface multiple-picking example for linux

+amd went from there..